-Only three companies provided the results in the form of template-1.
-It is hard to draw individual observations for these cases.
-At least based on the curves provided, under the same assumption of SNR distribution, performance difference among schemes is small.
+For the curves with the same SNR distribution, the performance of different schemes are quite similar.

 Significant performance loss can be observed when the SNR deviation is enlarged, e.g. from 5dB to 9dB (or using a mixed Gaussian and deterministic distribution).
 This is reasonable because there are more UEs suffering very low SNR and thus limit the overall performance.
 It is not necessary to say the performance loss is due to NOMA operation, since even for single UE randomly selected SNR from ±9dB in each simulation drop, the performance loss can be observed.